xywang-talend/tuj/templates/README.md

 - All tests are registered into the mysql database of TTP

 ### Some cleaning if needed
-If you have to some cleaning to do, like remove inserted tuple from the database or delete a generated file, you can do it within the tPostJob section.
+If you have some cleaning to do, like remove inserted tuple from the database or delete a generated file, you can do it within the tPostJob section.

 ![Cleaning](./images/template_clean.png)